Dragonheart (franchise): Dragonheart: Battle for the Heartfire (2017)

 Roughly 50 years after Dragonheart 3, King Gareth dies without an heir since his son, Prince Walter, ran away from home years ago after becoming disillusioned with dragons after the untimely passing of his mother, Queen Rhonu.
-Drago (Patrick Stewart) doesn't join Gareth in death, finding himself still bonded to someone.
+Drago (Patrick Stewart) does not join Gareth in death, finding himself still bonded to someone.
 He finds Edric (Tom Rhys Harries), a young man with enhanced strength and scales on his back.
 Learning that Edric is Walter's son, Drago brings him to Lundenwic, Britannia, to assume the throne.
 Drago soon learns his bond with Edric is incomplete, and Edric tells Drago about his estranged twin sister Mehgan (Jessamine-Bliss Bell), who bore scales on her face and could control fire.
 Vikings from Daneland invade Lundenwic, and Edric and Mehgan reunite.
 Mehgan claims the throne should be hers since she's the elder twin, but Edric refuses to step down.
 Drago's power source - the Heartfire - gets stolen, and Edric reluctantly gives Mehgan the throne.
 Once the Viking leader Thorgrim (André Eriksen) takes the Heartfire for himself and challenges the siblings' rights to the throne, Drago must use tough love to make them face family secrets and resolve their rivalry to recover the Heartfire as more than their kingdom is at stake.